Camel urine

 Camel urine is a liquid by-product of metabolism in a camel's anatomy.
-Urine from camels has been used in medicine for centuries, being a part of ancient Bedouin, ayurvedic and Islamic Prophetic medicine.
+Urine from camels has been used in medicine for centuries, being a part of Ayurvedic, and Islamic Prophetic medicine.
 According to the World Health Organization, the use of camel urine as a medicine lacks scientific evidence.
 After the spread of MERS-CoV infections, the WHO urged people to refrain from drinking "raw camel milk or camel urine or eating meat that has not been properly cooked".

 Composition

 Camel urine comes out as a thick syrup.

 The kidneys and intestines of a camel are very efficient at reabsorbing water.
 Camels' kidneys have a 1:4 cortex to medulla ratio.
 Thus, the medullary part of a camel's kidney occupies twice as much area as a cow's kidney.
 Secondly, the camel's renal corpuscles have a smaller diameter, which reduces surface area for filtration.
 These two major anatomical characteristics enable camels to conserve water and limit the volume of urine in extreme desert conditions.

 Each kidney of an Arabian camel has a capacity of around 0.86 litres and can produce urine with high chloride concentrations.
 Like the horse, the dromedary has no gall bladder, an organ that requires water to function.
 Consequently, bile flows constantly.
 Most food is digested and absorbed into the bloodstream from the small intestine.
 Any remaining liquids and roughage move into the large intestine.